 After Nero's death, the empire entered a period of civil war known as the 'Year of Four Emperors.'
-In this period, four emperors would rule in quick succession.
+In this period, four emperors would rule in quick succession and affect New Testament Christians.
 Galba reigned after Nero until his murder in June 68 A.D.
 Otho then ruled until he committed suicide in April 69.
 Vitellius then rose to power and ruled until he also was murdered.
 After his murder, the Senate declared Vespasian sole ruler of the empire on December 20th of the same year.

 There are four emperors mentioned or specifically referred to in the New Testament.
 They are Augustus (Luke 2:1), Tiberius (Luke 3:1 - His death might have been by assassination), Claudius (Acts 18:2 - who was likely poisoned in 54 A.D.) and Nero (who is referenced in Philippians 4:22).
-It is under Nero that both the apostles Paul and Peter lost their lives.
+It is under Nero that both the apostles Paul and Peter lost their lives as martyrs.